swiftlang/swift-evolution/proposals/NNNN-lifetime-dependency.md

 }
 ```

+This means that an `inout` parameter of potentially non-`Escapable` type can interact with lifetimes in three ways:

+- as the source of a scoped dependency, as in `@lifetime([<target>:] inout x)`
+- as the source of a copied dependency, as in `@lifetime([<target>:] copy x)`
+- as the target of a dependency, as in `@lifetime(x: <dependency>)`

+so it is worth restating the behavior here to emphasize the distinctions.
+A scoped dependency `@lifetime(inout x)` indicates that the target's lifetime is constrained by exclusive access to `x`.
+A copied dependency `@lifetime(copy x)` indicates that the target copies its lifetime constraint from value of `x` when the callee *begins* execution.
+As the target of a dependency, `@lifetime(x: <dependency>)` indicates the lifetime constraint added to the value of `x` after the callee *ends* execution.

+By composition, an `inout` parameter could appear as both the source and target of a dependency, though it is not useful:

+- `@lifetime(x: inout x)` states that the value of `x` on return from the callee is dependent on exclusive access to the variable `x`.
+    This would have the net effect of making the argument to `x` inaccessible for the rest of its lifetime, since it is exclusively accessed by the value inside of itself.
+- `@lifetime(x: copy x)` states that the value of `x` on return from the callee copies its dependency from the value of `x` when the function began execution, in effect stating that the lifetime dependency does not change.

 #### Conditional reassignment creates conjoined dependence

 `inout` argument dependence behaves like a conditional reassignment.
 After the call, the variable passed to the `inout` argument has both its original dependence along with a new dependence on the argument that is the source of the argument dependence.